33 Things to Do in Tijuana, Mexico + Local Info

 Hotel Frontiere Tijuana

-What guests love the most about the Hotel Frontiere Tijuana is the cleanliness of the room, free parking space, and the kindness of the staff.
+What guests love the most about the Hotel Frontiere Tijuana is the cleanliness of the room, free parking space, and the staff’s kindness.
 The rooms have a modern style of decor and are conveniently furnished.
 The hotel overall offers great value for money.

 An excellent hotel, I prefer this hotel every time because good people work, the location and conditions of the hotel are good